arkworks-rs/ldt/README.md

         <img src="https://img.shields.io/badge/license-MIT-blue.svg"></a>
 </p>

-`ark-ldt` is a Rust library that provides implementations of low-degree tests.
+`ark-ldt` is a Rust library that provides implementations of low-degree tests (LDTs).
 This library is released under the MIT License and the Apache v2 License (see [License](#license)).

 **WARNING:** This is an academic prototype, and in particular has not received careful code review.